 - This ticket includes direct access to the permanent and temporary exhibitions in each royal hall.
 These are 4 salons on the second floor and 14 rooms on the second floor of the Castle.

 - The last admission for this exhibition is at 4 pm from Tuesday to Sunday.

 - The tour of the Royal Halls lasts approximately 1 hour.

 - The regular entrance fee for this exhibition is 30 zloty (PLN), approximately €6,50.

-This exhibition on Art of the Orient is located on the second floor of the castle and features carpets, silks, tapestries, weapons and armor, and much more.
-It highlights a collection of trophies taken during the Battle of Vienna, and a collection of East Asian porcelain, which shows the fascination of eighteenth-century Europe for Chinese and Japanese cultures.
+This exhibition on Art of the Orient is located on the second floor of the castle and features carpets, silks, tapestries, arms and armor and much more.
+Highlights include a collection of trophies taken during the Battle of Vienna, and a collection of East Asian porcelain, which reflects 18th century Europe 's fascination with Chinese and Japanese cultures.

-- Last admission to this exhibition is at 4:20 p.m. from Tuesday to Sunday.
+- Last admission for this exhibition is 4:20 p.m.
+Tuesday through Sunday.

 - The approximate duration of the tour is 40 minutes.